 It will also undermine my ability to appreciate the here-and-now.
 I realize that I’m in the extraordinarily privileged position of having free time to think.
 Granted, I’m not exactly doing nothing.
 I’ll be a stay-at-home mom, taxiing kids to activities, volunteering in their classrooms, helping with homework, evaluating the local charter schools, and doing housework and related logistics.
-I’ll also be freelance writing.
+I’ll also be blogging and freelance writing.

 But my tendency is definitely leaning toward the “I should find something worthwhile to do” camp.

 Let’s explore this incessant desire for achievement and see why we have it.
 Does it truly bring happiness or is it the opposite?